PowerShell/Community-Blog/Posts/2021/09/my-crescendo-journey.md

 - Output handler functions that parse the output from the native command and return objects

 Initially, the parsing code had to be embedded in the JSON file, which made writing and formatting the code very difficult.
-But, in the [Preview 3][blog3] release, Jim added to the ability to create your output handler code in a function or a script file, making it much easier to manage.
+But, in the [Preview 3][blog3] release, Jim added the ability to create your output handler code in a function or a script file, making it much easier to manage.

 Alright!
 Writing the PowerShell functions is something I am more comfortable with, so that was my